-The costs of developing various forms of intellectual property can vary considerably:
+Of course the costs of developing the various forms of intellectual property needed in that competitive moat can vary considerably:

-trade secrets may involve minimal expense to record and protect
+- Trade secrets may involve minimal expense to record and protect; whereas

-patents can cost many tens or even hundreds of thousands of pounds over their lifespans.
+- Patents can cost many tens or even hundreds of thousands of dollars over their lifespans.

-Most companies have limited budgets for IP asset creation, so it is essential that you have a clear and easily understood IP strategy and understand the true costs, risks and benefits in the IP creation process.
-Usually, your company’s business strategy for its intellectual property will dictate the methods of creating returns on those IP assets.
+Therefore, since many companies have limited budgets for IP asset creation, protection, and acquisition, it is essential that you have a clear and easily understood IP strategy and understand the true costs, risks, and benefits in of that strategy.

 Learn more about intellectual properties today!
 We offer details on all facets of intellectual property including formal intellectual property, informal intellectual property, intellectual property licenses, and so much more.